-Output 3.1: Site identification strategies, protocols and guidelines formulated and applied in the sub-region based on the UNIDO toolkit.
+Output 3.1: Site identification strategies, protocols and guidelines formulated and applied in the sub-region based on the UNIDO toolkit

 - 97. UNIDO has developed the toolkit for the management of contaminated sites including examples from some African countries.
 Site identification measures will be introduced and applied, and site remediation plans following an environmental sound approach will be developed.
-Countries have identified the hotspots to be addressed by the proposed project and reflected these in the NIP documents knowing that GEF funds will not be used for remediation purposes of all hotspots even though the project will help develop and support planning measures. - During the PPG phase, the countries have opted for low cost remediation technologies, which are based on the maximum economic use of available resources such as containment of pollutants on site as a first step, then explore bio-remediation and phyto-remediation techniques that have been proven and well documented under similar climatic conditions., measure to reduce risks to human health, long term plans for removal of mobile non-aqueous liquid phase, habitat protection, and sediment capping at a later stage.
+Countries have identified the hot spots to be addressed by the proposed project and reflected these in the NIP documents knowing that GEF funds will not be used for remediation purposes of all hot spots even though the project will help develop and support planning measures. - 98.
+During the PPG phase, the countries have opted for low cost remediation technologies, which are based on the maximum economic use of available local management resources such as containment of pollutants on site as a first step, then explore bio-remediation and phyto-remediation techniques that have been proven and well documented under similar climatic conditions, measures to reduce risks to human health, long-term plans for removal of mobile non-aqueous liquid phase, habitat protection and sediment capping at a later stage.
 Upon availability of donor resources, countries may be encouraged to proceed for expensive remediation technologies that would unlikely be replicated.

-Activities Responsibility Activity 3.1.1: Prepare manuals, procedures, protocols and guidelines for local use for the identified POPs contaminated sites and for conducting risk assessment of these sites UNIDO, Academia, NCPCs, SC Centres, institutions responsible for environment

-Activities Responsibility Activity 3.1.2: Develop methodology for the selection of economically feasible and environmentally sound POPs contaminated site remediation technologies UNIDO, Academia, NCPCs, SC Centres institutions responsible for environment, Activity 3.1.3: Conduct study to identify environmentally sound remediation technologies or benign ways of cleaning up of the contaminated sites UNIDO, Academia, Industry, NCPCs, SC Centres, institutions responsible for environment Activity 3.1.4: Undertake pilot demonstration project to verify the effectiveness of the low cost remediation technology and validate contaminated site identification methodology UNIDO, Academia, Industry, NCPCs, SC Centres, institutions responsible for environment Activity 3.1.5: Prepare contaminated site remediation plans of the identified hot spots in the sub-region.
-UNIDO, Academia, Industry, NCPCs, SC Centres, institutions responsible for environment
+Activities Responsibility Activity 3.1.1: Prepare manuals, procedures, protocols and guidelines for local use for the identification of POPs contaminated sites and for conducting risk assessment of these sites UNIDO, Academia, NCPCs, SC Centres, institutions responsible for environment Activity 3.1.2: Develop methodology for the selection of economically feasible and environmentally sound POPs contaminated site remediation technologies UNIDO, Academia, NCPCs, SC Centres institutions responsible for environment Activity 3.1.3: Undertake pilot demonstration project to verify the effectiveness of the low cost remediation technology and validate contaminated site identification methodology UNIDO, Academia, Industry, NCPCs, SC Centres, institutions responsible for environment Activity 3.1.4: Prepare contaminated site remediation plans of the identified hot spots in the sub region UNIDO, Academia, Industry, NCPCs, SC Centres, institutions responsible for environment